VonNeumannDao/NpDao/README.md

 ## Usage

-To use My Project, open a terminal and navigate to the project directory.
+To use Sardines are Good, open a terminal and navigate to the project directory.
 Then, run the following command to start the local development server:

 This will start the development server and launch the web interface in your default browser.